codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which RAID array type is associated with data mirroring?
+Which of these is not a layer in the OSI model for data communications?
- 1. RAID 0
+ 1. Connection Layer
- 2. RAID 5
+ 2. Transport Layer
- 3. RAID 10
+ 3. Application Layer
- 4. RAID 1
+ 4. Physical Layer

 <details>
   <summary>Answer</summary>
-  RAID 1
+  Connection Layer
 </details>